 Dock & Buoy Regulations

 The installation of docks and buoys in lakes within the CSRD are regulated by CSRD Bylaws.
 Other levels of government are also involved.
-The BC Ministry of Forests, Lands, and Natural Resource Operations, Fisheries and Oceans Canada, and Transport Canada also have rules and regulations concerning docks and buoys and may require permits or agreements with the landowner.
+The BC Ministry of Forests, Lands, and Natural Resource Operations, Fisheries and Oceans Canada, and Transport Canada also have rules and regulations concerning docks and buoys and may require permits.